John L's Complete Site Outline

 Note: The domain jlindquist.net went off-line in December, 2016, and the websites on that domain were transferred from the latest file copies to jlindquist.com.
 The sites so transferred include the "retired" Microbiology 102 site, Selected General Microbiology Topics and the Bread site.

-Content and format of the items listed below are copyright 1997-2018 by John Lindquist, and a piracy-related statement is at the bottom of this page (in red).
+Content and format of the items listed below are copyright 1997-2019 by John Lindquist, and a piracy-related statement is at the bottom of this page.

 Reproduction of images, tables and other information currently on-line for use as handouts in educational settings is OK.
 Reproduction of web pages for inclusion on other websites (.edu or otherwise) is not OK and never necessary as one can simply link to anything here, and these pages are always kept up to date.
 My general photo policy may be inferred from this statement.
 Be careful when reducing image size of larger photos, as features and text can be altered, and of course the photographer always gets the blame.

 I have decided to forgo stylesheets and let each individual browser/viewer combination do its thing.
-The only HTML editor in use is my own routine (versions 4.1-4.3), and before long I will probably need to be 100% compliant with the latest standards.
+The only HTML editor in use is my own routine (versions 4.1-4.3), and perhaps some day I need to be 100% compliant with the latest standards.
 Presently I am barely out of the HTML 3.2 environment, but the character codes used should be reasonably up to date.
 The iCab browser is a highly useful HTML checker for web pages made with the Macintosh.

-Pages listed below that are linked from more detailed site menus (rather than from here) are in red.
-Those linked otherwise from pages on their site are in green.
-Certain "deprecated" pages are no longer listed herein.
+Specific pages listed below that are linked from more detailed menus on the main page of their sites (rather than from here) are in red.
+Listable subjects mentioned below which are linked otherwise from relevant pages on their site are in green.
+Certain "deprecated" pages are no longer shown herein.